 Teaching Your Children About Money

 Teaching your children about money will help them develop good habits for the future.
-The National Consumer Agency has a number of helpful tips to help parents show children how to make smart money decisions:
+Here are a number of helpful tips to help parents show children how to make smart money decisions:

 Giving young children pocket money